zacboz/no-server-project/README.md

 ### About the Project

 This was my first personal project as a student at DevMountain.
-The purpose was to primarily focus on front-end and putting our angular knowledge into use.
-I decided to make a simple Star War Wiki using the swapi api.
+The purpose was to primarily focus on front-end and putting our angular knowledge to use.
+I decided to make a simple Star Wars Wiki using the swapi api.
 I had a lot of fun and eventually would like to add game or quiz as well.

 ## 1. Front-End